+Further controls that may apply

+SECTION A SECTION B

+PART 8A.3 - Building PART 14 - Urban Precinct And Sites

+Setbacks

-Further controls that may ap oply SECTION A PART 8A.3 - Building Setbacks SECTION B PART 14 - Urban Precinct And Sites Objectives Controls 1 To create cohesive streetscapes with consistent building alignments and setbacks.
-Buildings are to conform with established street and boundary setback pattern and distance and comply with relevant setback controls in Part 14 and Part 8A.1 The following elements may encroach into setback areas within B4 2 To facilitate building modulation and articulation of facades. zones: i) eaves; 3 To ensure adequate areas to enable effective street tree planting and setback landscaping where appropriate. ii) pergolas; and iii) blades, fins, columns.
-3 Basements are not to encroach into the street, side or rear setbacks.
-4 Surface parking is not permitted within the street setback.
-4 To protect the privacy and amenity of any adjoining residential land uses.
-5 To ensure adequate separation between buildings on different sites for sun access, acoustic control and natural ventilation.
-5 th storey 6m
+- 1 To create cohesive streetscapes with consistent building alignments and setbacks. - 2 To facilitate building modulation and articulation of facades. - 3 To ensure adequate areas to enable effective street tree planting and setback landscaping where appropriate. - 4 To protect the privacy and amenity of any adjoining residential land uses. - 5 To ensure adequate separation between buildings on different sites for sun access, acoustic control and natural ventilation.